guyshe/telegram_handler/README.md

 - Payloads are trimmed to stay under Telegram's message size limits; long bursts are split across flushes.
 - The handler automatically retries with exponential backoff on Telegram's `429 Too Many Requests` responses.
 - Call `handler.close()` during shutdown if you need to stop the background thread cleanly.

+## Tips
+- Send only what you need: Telegram has rate limits and message size limits.
+- Keep your `BOT_TOKEN` out of source control; use env vars or a secrets manager.
+- Combine this handler with file/stream handlers for local debugging.

 ## Screenshot
 ![screenshot](https://github.com/guyshe/telegram_handler/blob/master/screenshot.png?raw=true)